josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕊️_Just_Boxes/🧩_risk_industries_and_custody_failure.md

 ---

 ## 🏮 Footer
-*Risk Industries and Custody Failure* is a living node of the Polaris Protocol.
+*🧩 Risk Industries and Custody Failure* is a living node of the Polaris Protocol.
 It maps how the global market for secrecy reproduces the same design flaws that lead to custodial harm.
 Its aim is practical: seal the structural holes before they align again.